Stephen-Seo/LevelEditor/README.md

 # Usage

-run the LevelEditor binary in terminal/cmd/powershell.
+run the LevelEditor binary.

+if running from cmd/powershell/terminal,

 needs options:
 -p \[prefix\]